Sourdough Starter Maintenance

 -

-Third feeding: wait another 3 to 4 hours while monitoring the starter activity.
+Third feeding: Once the starter is ready, move on to third feeding.
 Calculate the amount of levain needed for your recipe and use equal amounts of starter, water and flour to reach the target weight (allow for some extra, just in case).
+Let rest and observe the starter until it activates (“ripens”).

 Signs of active (“ripe”) starter: